Tesla-induced pileup involved driver-assist tech, government data reveals - KESQ

 By Matt McFarland, CNN Business

-The Tesla Model S that braked sharply and triggered an eight-car crash in San Francisco in November had the automaker’s controversial driver-assist software engaged at the time, according to data the federal government released Tuesday.
+The Tesla Model S that braked sharply and triggered an eight-car crash in San Francisco in November had the automaker’s controversial driver-assist software engaged within 30 seconds of the crash, according to data the federal government released Tuesday.

 The Tesla Model S slowed to 7 mph on the highway at the time of the crash, according to the data.
 Publicly released video also showed the car moving into the far-left lane and braking abruptly.

-Note: This story has been updated to reflect that a driver-assist system was active within 30 seconds of the crash.